berkeley-scf/course-overview/README.md

 ## Overview

-This is a GitHub Pages template based on Just the Class, developed for the purpose of quickly deploying course websites.
-We use the template to create course landing pages which link to previous course offerings, provide a course overview, and list goals and prerequisites.
+This is a GitHub Pages template based on Just the Class, developed for the purpose of quickly deploying course overview websites.
+Such websites link to previous course offerings, provide a summary of what the course is about, and may list learning goals and prerequisites.
 This paragraph would normally be replaced by an overview of a specific course, and could include information from the [Berkeley Academic Guide](https://guide.berkeley.edu/courses/stat/).

 ## Goals